 The climate in Sungai Petani is tropical, which means it is hot all year round, with humidity that ranges from moderate to steamy.
 The rainy season is April through November, with October generally seeing the most rainfall.
 The most pleasant time to spend time outdoors in the area is the dry season between December and March, when the skies are clearer and the humidity is slightly lower.
 During the Lunar New Year, which usually falls in late January or February, you will find the city embracing celebrations and holding festivals with activities, performances, and lion dancers.
 The city also celebrates many Hindu festivals.
 Deepavali — also known as Diwali or the Festival of Light — is a public holiday throughout Malaysia occurring in October or November.

-What are the top things to do in Sungai Petani?
+Top things to do in Sungai Petani

 Merbok River Mangrove Forest

 Just 20 minutes from town lies the 10,000-acre Merbok River Mangrove Forest.
 You can take the river cruise from Semeling Jetty through the forest, where you may come across eagles, herons, lizards, monkeys, and kingfishers.
 The journey lasts about 2.5 hours but involves a few stops where you can disembark and take short walks if you choose.
 You’ll want to bring binoculars for this.

 The Bujang Valley, 11 miles northwest of town, is one of the richest archaeological sites in Malaysia.
 At the museum, you’ll find a collection documenting the thriving civilization that inhabited the area from the third through 14th centuries.
 You’ll also learn about the existence of a Hindu-Buddhist civilization that flourished in the 1100s.
 The attached archaeological site is not developed as a tourist attraction, but you may be able to witness archaeology in action.

 Pantai Merdeka and Pulau Sayak